enterprise-oss/osso-docs/docs/guides/what_is_saml.md

 SAML itself is not a challenging protocol to adopt.
 There's tons of existing open-source software, often provided by IDPs themselves, that can help you get a SAML proof of concept shipped in a couple of hours.

-The challenges are in turning this proof of concept into a production-ready system that everyone from product to sales understands.
+The challenges are in turning this proof of concept into a production-ready set of features that engineering knows how to debug, sales knows how to sell, and customer success knows how to onboard for your highest value accounts.

 ### Configure IDP Instances for Multi-tenancy